UAlbertaALTLab/morphodict/src/morphodict/phrase_translate/README.md

     quick.mk fsts.zip`

- 2. Copy the generated `transcriptor-cw-eng*` files to `CreeDictionary/res/fst` in this repo.
+ 2. Copy the generated `transcriptor-cw-eng*` files to `morphodict/resources/fst` in this repo.

- 3. Run the unit tests: `pipenv run pytest CreeDictionary`
+ 3. Run the unit tests: `pipenv run pytest src`

  4. The english phrase FSTs are used:
     - By by the `importjsondict` django command, which populates the auto definitions